adriencater/stacey-thumber-fancybox/README.md

 # Stacey 3.0.0

+## About this fork:

+I have modified Stacey to include image resizing (thumber.php) and displaying images fullscreen (FancyBox).

+The major changes to the code are the modification of images.html to include the thumber.php code, and the project.html to include jquery and fancybox.

+-Adrien

 ## Overview
 Stacey takes content from `.txt` files, image files and implied directory structure and generates a website.
 It is a no-database, dynamic website generator.